shankar-pankhania-hmcts/juror-database-migration/readme.md

 * Host - localhost
 * database - juror
 * port - 5432
-* username - system
+* username - e.g system
-* password - postgres
+* password - e.g postgres

 press ok and try to connect the database, and if successful you should be able to browse the database using DBeaver.